 Both long-range and short-range 3D multi-mission radars are used to detect targets.
 The system uses an artificial intelligence engine and heuristics to prioritize targets to reduce clutter such as birds and is equipped with thermal and visual cameras for target assessment.

-Overlapping the radar is Lycan’s RF detection device, which detects RF control signals from the target.
-This allows operators to see both radar and RF detections at the same location, further validating a real threat.
-The RF detection sensor combined with a similar radar track provide the operator high confidence of a real threat.
-If the conditions are not ideal for optical tracking the radar/RF sensors can continue to track and keep the camera on target.
-This provides added capability for threat detection and mitigation even when conditions are not perfect.
-The system is dual-use, with the radar and camera system also being effective against ground targets such as humans and vehicles.
+Overlapping the radar is Lycan’s RF detection device, which detects RF control signals; This allows operators to see both radar and RF detections at the same location, further validating a real threat.
+If the conditions are not ideal for optical tracking, the radar/RF sensors will continue to track and keep the camera on target.
+The system is dual use, with the radar and camera system also being effective against ground targets such as humans and vehicles.

-Mitigation: Lycan can mitigate threats using a directional tri-band RF jammer, which disrupts WiFi and GPS frequencies and can be customized to target specific frequency ranges according to user requirements.
-The jammer is bore sighted to the optics (Figure 2) and is mounted on the system’s pan & tilt positioner.
+Lycan can mitigate threats using a directional tri-band RF jammer, which disrupts Wi-Fi and GPS frequencies and can be customized to target specific frequency ranges according to user requirements.
+The jammer is boresighted to the optics and is mounted on the system’s pan & tilt positioner.